studersi/test-4/tutorial-4/README.md

 -connect 127.0.0.1:443 -servername www.christian-folini.ch
 ```

-We instruct `openssl` to use it's internal HTTP client, to show us the full certificate information, to use the CA file we just downloaded, the connect to our localhost server and to use `www.christian-folini.ch` as the name for the server.
+This instructs `openssl` to use it's internal HTTP client, to show us the full certificate information, to use the CA file we just downloaded, to connect to our localhost server and to use `www.christian-folini.ch` as the name for the server.
 If all went smooth, we will see an output similar to the following:

 ```bash
 depth=2 O = Digital Signature Trust Co., CN = DST Root CA X3